dy/sprae/readme.md

 ## FAQ

 **What is sprae?**<br>
-~8kb script that adds reactivity to HTML via `:attribute="expression"`.
-No build step, no new syntax.
+Sprae adds reactivity to HTML through `:attribute="expression"`.
+It is ~8kb and needs no build step.

 **Learning curve?**<br>
-If you know HTML and JS, you know sprae.
-Just `:attribute="expression"`.
+You write JavaScript expressions in HTML attributes: `:attribute="expression"`.

 **How does it compare to Alpine?**<br>
-~1.5× smaller wire, ~2.3× faster, ~3× less runtime memory — [measured](https://dy.github.io/sprae/compare).
-Pluggable signals, built-in modifiers, event chains, full-JS [CSP build](https://dy.github.io/sprae/csp).
+Sprae is ~1.5× smaller over the wire, ~2.3× faster, and uses ~3× less runtime memory in [this comparison](https://dy.github.io/sprae/compare).
+It has pluggable signals, built-in modifiers, event chains, and a full-JS [CSP build](https://dy.github.io/sprae/csp).

 **How does it compare to React/Vue?**<br>
-No build step, no virtual DOM.
-Can inject into [JSX](#jsx--nextjs) for server components without framework overhead.
+Sprae needs no build step or virtual DOM.
+In [JSX](#jsx--nextjs), it adds client-side interactivity without `'use client'`.

 **Why signals?**<br>
-Signals are the emerging [standard](https://github.com/tc39/proposal-signals) for reactivity.
-Pluggable — first to support native signals when browsers ship.
+Signals have a [TC39 proposal](https://github.com/tc39/proposal-signals), and sprae accepts any Preact Signals-compatible implementation.

-**Is new Function unsafe?**<br>
+**Is `new Function` unsafe?**<br>
-No more than inline `onclick` handlers.
-For strict CSP, use the [CSP build](https://dy.github.io/sprae/csp).
+`new Function` executes directive expressions as JavaScript.
+Use the default build only with trusted markup; under strict CSP, use the [CSP build](https://dy.github.io/sprae/csp).

 **Components?**<br>
-Use [define-element](https://github.com/dy/define-element) for declarative web components, or any CE library.
-For simpler cases, [manage duplication](https://tailwindcss.com/docs/styling-with-utility-classes#managing-duplication) with templates/includes.
+Use [define-element](https://github.com/dy/define-element) for declarative web components, or any custom-element library.
+For simpler cases, [manage duplication](https://tailwindcss.com/docs/styling-with-utility-classes#managing-duplication) with templates or includes.

 **TypeScript?**<br>
 Full types included.